thisyearnofear/donutamagotchi/docs/IMPLEMENTATION_PHASES_1_2.md

 ## Conclusion

-**Phases 1, 1.5, and 2 are fully functional and integrated.** The system now has:
+**Phases 1, 1.5, 2, A, B, and C are fully functional and integrated.** The system now has:

 ✅ Unique donut personalities with visual customization ✅ Natural stat decay encouraging daily engagement